 Now, to calibrate different devices you need both hardware and software.
 Your eyes and your brain are simply too accommodating.
 No matter the light, we’ll see something that’s supposed to be ‘white’ as white, even though it might be yellowish or bluish or whatever.
 This again is a whole world unto itself, and it depends on how far down the rabbit hole you want to go.

-To calibrate your camera for example, you can use something like the X-Rite Colour Checker Passport or even a spectrally neutral gray card – in the light you’re shooting (because every light has its own colour or ‘temperature’) – and then use your image-processing software to adjust the colour balance of the image(s) to make the colours neutral.
+To calibrate your camera for example, you can use something like the X-Rite Colour Checker Passport – in the light you’re shooting (because every light has its own colour or ‘temperature’) – and then use your image-processing software to adjust the colour balance of the image(s) to make the colours neutral.

 For a monitor you need a colorimeter or spectrophotometer that sits on your screen and measures the light being emitted by the screen and software that creates a profile for your monitor.
 NB: When profiling your monitor you need to be aware of two things.
 One, your monitor will change colours as it warms up, so let it run for 30 minutes or more before profiling.
 Two, your monitor will change over time, so depending on how diligent you want to be you should re-do the profile weekly or monthly.